 General map of Denali and its place in Alaska

 Above: An overview map to help you locate Denali within Alaska, and some of the major landmarks (campgrounds, visitor facilities) within the park.
 You can zoom in or out as needed.
-From the park entrance (where the Denali Park Road meets Alaska Highway 3), it is about 120 miles north to Fairbanks and 237 miles south to Anchorage.
+There is only one road entrance into the park.
+From this entrance, where the Denali Park Road meets Alaska Highway 3, it is about 120 miles north to Fairbanks and 237 miles south to Anchorage.

 Tour Bus and Shuttle Bus Routes

 Use the map above to locate landmarks on the sole road in Denali.
 Each bus route in Denali travels this road, turning around at a specific landmark location.
 The routes are detailed below.